6 must-watch talks and takeaways for early-stage crypto startups

 Meanwhile, a new cohort of CSX is just around the corner as 21 teams gather in New York to kick off 8 weeks of curriculum, collaboration, and bespoke mentorship while developing their products and refining product-market fit.
 You can find even more talks from CSX on our YouTube channel; while the real magic happens in person, these videos are a great place to brush up on company building fundamentals.

-Not included on this list: our very relevant talks on tokens, which you can find on YouTube and as part of our token playbook
+Not included on this list: our very relevant talks on tokens, which you can find on YouTube and as part of our token playbook.

 1. What’s different about web3 go-to-market motions — plus, a primer on messaging

-The takeaway: Web3 companies have a different menu of go-to-market motions than traditional companies — but there is much to learn from successful web2 strategies, like having a boilerplate to meticulously segmenting customers to crafting a compelling story.
+The takeaway: Web3 companies have a different menu of go-to-market motions than traditional companies — but there is much to learn from successful web2 strategies, from having a boilerplate to meticulously segmenting customers to crafting a compelling story.
 And as it is in web3, the most dire fail state startups can face is the “blank stare” moment — founders should be able to clearly articulate the mission and vision for their work.

-Overview: In this talk, Maggie Hsu (Head of Go-to-market at a16z crypto, formerly AWS, AirSwap, Zappos) and Pyrs Carvolth (go-to-market partner at a16z crypto; formerly Draft King, LinkedIn, Bloomberg) dive into best practices and practical tips for crafting a go-to-market plan.
+Overview: In this talk, Maggie Hsu (Head of Go-to-market at a16z crypto, formerly AWS, AirSwap, Zappos) and Pyrs Carvolth (go-to-market partner at a16z crypto; formerly DraftKings, LinkedIn, Bloomberg) dive into best practices and practical tips for crafting a go-to-market plan.

 Hsu introduces web2 and web3 go-to-market models, with an overview on where they differ, what tools web3 founders have that others do not, and what we can learn from what works in web2.
 She also covers what needs to happen before starting a go-to-market journey (like having an up-to-date website, an elevator pitch, and more).
 With fundamentals in place, Carvolth then takes viewers on a deep dive into messaging, including how to write a successful mission statement.